Linuxfabrik/monitoring-plugins/INSTALL.md

 #### SELinux

-On RHEL and derivatives, the `linuxfabrik-monitoring-plugins-selinux` sub-package installs a dedicated SELinux policy module and labels the plugin files correctly.
+On RHEL and derivatives, the `linuxfabrik-monitoring-plugins-selinux` sub-package loads a policy module with the rules the plugins need in enforcing mode.
 No extra steps are required.

+The module does not label anything.
+The labels come from the SELinux policy of the distribution, which puts everything below `/usr/lib64/nagios/plugins` into `nagios_unconfined_plugin_exec_t`.
+A plugin started from there by the monitoring server therefore runs as `nagios_unconfined_plugin_t`, a domain that is deliberately unconfined.

 For the source-zip and GitHub source installs, apply the minimal settings manually: